Hello dear friend,

 Since I love, love kitchen gadgets, You will definitely find Instant Pot Recipes, Air fryer recipes and Slow cooker recipes on the blog.

 Did I hear you say desserts?
 Oh yes we have lots of that too.
 My aim is to take out the guess work on what to cook and get you cooking already for your family and friends in easy steps.

 Stay awhile and share a meal or two with me in my virtual kitchen.
 I would love that.

 Want to hear the long story?
 Read along 😉

-Relocation is generally a big leap.
+Relocation is general a big leap.
 For me it has been a journey of a lifetime.
 Relocating to the United States with my family from my home country Nigeria is a journey that I am learning from daily.
 It has been a totally different arena of learning.
 There has been ups and downs but now I think I am ready to share what I have learnt and still learning while living in diaspora. it promises to be an interesting mix of life in diaspora and cooking in diaspora because cooking I love so much.
 Get a copy of our eCook book for free.

-Random Facts about me
+Random Facts about me!

 - I am Crazy about children. but who isn't?
 But I love them so.
 Their innocence & sincere hearts is worth emulating.

-- I believe family is everything.
-I haven't slept since I had my first baby 11 years ago.
+- I haven't slept since I had my first baby 11 years ago.
 Cool right? ??